richardyoungdev/richardyoungdev/README.md

 I'm a software engineer with experiences in NLP, healthcare, and the military.

+I enjoy solving problems.
+When I could not access ChatGPT because it was too busy serving a zillion users, I created my own ChatGPT!
+Check it out here--> https://chatgptmessenger-steel.vercel.app/

 Besides gazing at my aesthetic code in admiration, I enjoy teaching people how to sail, cooking gastronomic delights and basking under the sun at bucolic parks.

-Here's a cool project I made: https://chatgptmessenger-steel.vercel.app/

 Thanks for stopping by!
 ![](https://github.com/Your_Repository_Name/Your_GIF_Name.gif)